spack/spack/lib/spack/docs/environments.rst

 Installing an Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to installing individual specs into an Environment, one can install the entire Environment at once using the command
+In addition to adding individual specs to an environment, one can install the entire environment at once using the command

 .. code-block:: console

    [myenv]$ spack install

-If the Environment has been concretized, Spack will install the concretized specs.
-Otherwise, ``spack install`` will first concretize the Environment and then install the concretized specs.
+If the environment has been concretized, Spack will install the concretized specs.
+Otherwise, ``spack install`` will concretize the environment before installing the concretized specs.

 .. note::